top of page

 Why it happens: This is a dual-purpose escape route.

-1. Strength Bypass: Shifting fully to the left requires the left kua to sink deeper and hold the posture, which demands high stability.
-Staying central lets the legs "split" the load, avoiding the intense burn of the loaded structure.
+1. Strength Bypass: Shifting fully to the left requires the left kua to fold deeper and hold the posture, which demands significant integrity under load.
+Staying central lets the legs "split" the load, avoiding the intense demands of the loaded structure.

 2. Stretch Bypass: Moving the weight further to the left significantly increases the distance between the pelvic center and the right anchor point (right foot gripping the ground).
 This creates a much more intense tensile stretch in the right side of the Dang.
 If the body lacks the flexibility to handle that pull, it stays central to keep the "arch" from being forced open.